 Get Ultimate CSV/XML Importer to import data on WordPress faster, quicker and safer.

-To access these built-in tools, all you need to do is go to your WP-Admin dashboard, click on “Tools,” and then select “Import.”
+Access WordPress’s built-in import tools by going to your WP-Admin dashboard, clicking on ‘Tools,’ and selecting ‘Import.’
 From there, you’ll see a table with different options available.
 Depending on your needs, you can choose the option that suits you best.
 For example, if you want to migrate from a Blogger blog, you can use the Blogger option.
 If you want to import from an RSS feed, you can use the RSS option.
 If you want to transfer from an export file in WXR format, which supports posts, pages, comments, custom fields, categories, and tags, you can choose the WordPress run importer option.

-But don’t worry, if you need more robust and reliable tools, there are third-party plugins like WP Ultimate CSV Importer available that can help you out.
+Don’t worry; if you need more robust and reliable tools, third-party plugins like WP Ultimate CSV Importer available that can help you out.
 Here are some plugins you can try

 - https://wordpress.org/plugins/one-click-demo-import/